uds-lsv/synthetic-ehr-notes/README.md

 allowed to upload any of this data to online APIs, meaning that all models used in this study must be downloaded and saved locally on your device/server before using.

 ## Acknowledgements
+This paper is based on the Master’s thesis "Instruction-Tuning LLaMA for Synthetic Medical Note Generation: Bridging Data Privacy and Utility in Downstream Tasks," written by Lotta Kiefer.
+The thesis was supervised by Hercules Dalianis at Stockholm University, and by Dietrich Klakow and Jesujoba Alabi at Saarland University.
+The thesis can be downloaded [here](https://people.dsv.su.se/~hercules/papers/MasterThesis_LottaKiefer-2024.pdf).

 The code in this repository builds on several other studies and includes code from other repositories.
 Specifically it includes:
 1. The [Axolotl](https://github.com/axolotl-ai-cloud/axolotl) project in `generation/axolotl` for the fine-tuning process.
 The code of the original repository was not changed